bisqwit/tinyprintf/README.md

   * Width/precision specifiers are ignored for the `"n"` format type
 * `flag` is zero or more of these letters, in any order: `"+" | "-" | "0" | "#" | " "`
   * `"+"` specifies that a plus sign should be printed in front of a non-negative number.
 Only affects decimal non-unsigned numeric formats.
   * `" "` specifies that a space should be printed in front of a non-negative number.
 Only affects decimal non-unsigned numeric formats.
-Ignored if `"+"` also given, or when printing non-numeric data.
+Ignored if `"+"` also given.
   * `"-"` specifies that when padding to satisfy the minimum-width-specifier, the value should be left-aligned, not right-aligned.
   * `"0"` specifies that when padding to satisfy the minimum-width-specifier, the value should be padded with zeroes, not spaces.
 Ignored if `"-"` also given, or if a precision-specifier is used, or if printing non-numeric data.
   * "`#"` specifies that "0x" or "0X" should be printed in front of non-zero hexadecimal numbers, and that an octal number must always begin with zero, even if precision of 0 is explicitly specified.